Analysis Repositories

 The steps to set up your own analysis repository are:

-1. Create an empty public repository on GitHub and clone it to your laptop or MOAD workstation
+1. Create an empty public repository on GitHub and clone it on salish or one of the MOAD workstations

 2. Use the MOAD analysis repository cookiecutter to generate the directory structure and initial files for your repository